On this page

 Methods for Containment and Clean-up: Do not touch spilled material.
 Stop or reduce leak if safe to do so.
 Dike and recover contaminated water for appropriate disposal.
 Place used absorbent into suitable, covered, labelled containers for disposal.
 Flush spill area.
 Contaminated absorbent poses the same hazard as the spilled product.

 Handling: Before handling, it is important that all engineering controls are operating and that protective equipment requirements and personal hygiene measures are being followed.
 Only trained personnel should work with this product.
 In event of a spill or leak, immediately put on escape-type respirator and exit the area.
-Immediately report leaks, spills or failures of the safety equipment (e.g. ventilation system).
-Prevent uncontrolled release of product.
-Prevent accidental contact with incompatible chemicals.
+Immediately report leaks, spills, or failures of the safety equipment (e.g., ventilation system).
+Prevent uncontrolled release of the product.
+Prevent unintentional contact with incompatible chemicals.
 Do not use near welding operations or other high energy sources.
 Keep containers tightly closed when not in use or empty.
 Never reuse empty containers, even if they appear to be clean.

 Storage: Store in an area that is: cool, dry, well-ventilated, out of direct sunlight and away from heat and ignition sources, separate from incompatible materials, an approved, fire-resistant area.
 Keep amount in storage to a minimum.
 Store in the original, labelled, shipping container.
 Label container with date received, date opened and disposal date.
 Use a first-in, first-out inventory system.
 Empty containers may contain hazardous residue.
 Store separately.
 Keep closed.
 Avoid bulk storage indoors.